Battle of Mount Harriet: Battle

 About 150 metres from Soria's HQ, Corporal Steve Newland circled behind a group of Argentines (under First Lieutenant Jorge Agustín Echeverría, the 4th Regiment's intelligence officer) who along with ten men he had earlier on gathered from Sub-Lieutenant Eugenio César Bruny's 2nd Rifle Platoon with the intent of making a local counterattack were now gathering retreating soldiers and setting up an ambush.
 Newland pulled back into cover and warned the lead elements in K Company.
 Each time a Royal Marine moved, Corporal Roberto Bacilio Baruzzo would open fire with the help of his night vision rifle scope, to make it appear there was only one enemy sniper holding up K Company.
 First Lieutenant Echeverría's men were holding their fire in order to encourage the British to break cover and rush their position only to run into the concentrated fire of the machine-gun and protecting riflemen.

 With half a platoon of RI4 and RI12 riflemen and a 7.62 mm general-purpose machine gun team threatening to blunt the British advance, Newland darted out from cover and charged the enemy.
 He neutralized the machine gun with grenades and killed three Argentine soldiers, but on reaching the rear of the position, Corporal Baruzzo shot Newland in both legs.

 With the enemy machine gun out of action, Corporals Steve Newland, Mick Eccles and Chrystie 'Sharky' Ward were able to clear the remaining Argentine troops and captured 17 Argentines, including Baruzzo and Echeverría with the Argentinian intelligence officer having been shot five times.
 The three British corporals were each awarded the Military Medal.
 Corporal Roberto Baruzzo was awarded the Medal of Valour in Combat.

-Increasing numbers of Argentine soldiers, mainly shocked and dazed conscripts from RI 4's Recce Platoon, Reserve Platoon and 120-mm Mortar Platoon began to surrender but several experienced officers (First Lieutenants Francisco Pablo D'Aloia, Esteban Guillermo Carlucci, Luis Oscar García and Sub-Lieutenants Jorge Pasolli and Edgardo Duarte-Lachnight)as well as the senior NCOs (including the Regimental Sergeant-Major Miguel Angel Cáceres) fought on, in accordance to their orders.
+Increasing numbers of Argentine soldiers, mainly shocked and dazed conscripts from RI4's Recce Platoon, Reserve Platoon and 120-mm Mortar Platoon began to surrender but several experienced officers (First Lieutenants Francisco Pablo D'Aloia, Esteban Guillermo Carlucci, Luis Oscar García and Sub-Lieutenants Jorge Pasolli and Edgardo Duarte-Lachnight)as well as the senior NCOs (including the Regimental Sergeant-Major Miguel Angel Cáceres) fought on, in accordance to their orders.
 The RI 4 Commanding Officer and the medical officer First Lieutenant Rubén Cichiara, covered by the Regiment of Mounted Grenadiers machine-gun detachment under Sergeant Jorge Alberto Rivero, linked up with B Company and ordered Arroyo's men to counterattack.
 The heavy machine gun teams and protecting riflemen, in general, remained at their positions continuing the fight.